OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 There is an automatic job that removes all data from ``/var/tmp/``.
 In order to disable this, please edit the ``/usr/lib/tmpfiles.d/tmp.conf`` and remove the line that removes ``/var/tmp``.

-There is a bug in libvirt that the prevents the use of the save/restore mechanism if ``cpu_model`` is set to ``'host-passthrough'`` via ``RAW``.
+There is a bug in libvirt that prevents the use of the save/restore mechanism if ``cpu_model`` is set to ``'host-passthrough'`` via ``RAW``.
 The `work around if needed is described in this issue <http://dev.opennebula.org/issues/4204>`__.

 Debian 9
 --------------------------------------------------------------------------------

 Guacamole does not come with RDP support due to the lack of availability of libfreerdp2 in Debian 9.
-Hence this functionality won't be present if the front-end runs in this platform.
+Hence, this functionality won't be present if the Front-end runs in this platform.

 Nodes Platform Notes